 The AT&T Pebble Beach National Pro-Am is Feb.
 7-10 at Pebble Beach, Spyglass Hill and Monterey Peninsula.

-McIlroy thanked the Acushnet staff
+McIlroy thanked the Acushnet staff for "five very exciting and successful years."

 The announcement allows McIlroy to pursue a lucrative endorsement contract, with strong indications that he'll sign with Nike in a deal that one industry observer estimated at $20 million a year.
 That would give Nike golf's two biggest stars in McIlroy and Tiger Woods.